eonu/arx/README.md

 ## Installation

-To install the gem, run:
+To install Arx, run the following in your terminal:

 ```bash
 $ gem install arx